-Satellite projects can be organised by individual artists, groups or organisations.
+Satellite projects for the Whitstable Biennale 2018 can be organised by individual artists, groups or organisations.
 The Biennale does not have the resources to offer any direct funding for Satellite projects, but we do give support and advice as much and wherever possible.
 Please see below for suggestions about where to go for funding.

 The opportunity to make new work, or display existing work, in a new and unique context is one of the many benefits of participation.
 Showing alongside the Biennale, registered artists will have the support of an engaged and ready made audience, marketing, promotion, exposure, and opportunities to expand their creative networks.

 About the Satellite Membership Scheme

 Participating in the Whitstable Biennale 2018 Satellite programme is free to everyone, and all registered projects will be featured in the programme listings.